|

 TAKE FOUR |

-A tricky little scene where the rover drives
+A tricky little scene where the rover drives into the back

-to edit together into the final sequence to make it clear what was going
+into the final sequence to make it clear what was going on. |

 |